 The first case was in Colorado in April of 2003, and another one in Florida in 2010.

 The result is that some believe you should always have a two-member LLC to have full advantage of the charging order.

 What happens when you don’t have a partner?
 Some will suggest finding someone to be a 1% or 2% partner to solve this issue.
 But it is not that simple.

-In the end, the judge may allow the creditor to levy against the 2% partner’s interest and sell it off.
-At the end of the day, if there was no adverse impact on the non-debtor member, the charging order will likely not protect that member’s interest.
+Ultimately, the judge may allow the creditor to levy against the 2% partner’s interest and sell it off.
+At the end of the day, if there were no adverse impact on the non-debtor member, the charging order would likely not protect that member’s interest.